SLRC-official/slrc_sim_2026/README.md

 ```
 Uvicorn running on http://0.0.0.0:8000
 ```
 That means the API is ready.
 You can now send commands to Ares from another terminal or from your Raspberry Pi.

+**Note:** The "Uvicorn running..." message may not be the final log line printed.
+Additional ROS logs or runtime messages may appear afterward.
+If unsure, scroll through the console output and verify that the Uvicorn startup line is present.

 ---